Rita Ora Flaunts Thigh Gap & Endless Pins In Sultry Throwback Photo On Instagram

 As many fans will remember, this was one of the looks that Ora modeled in the “Shine Ya Light” video.
 For a trip down memory lane, watch the full clip below.

 Ora’s nod to Kosovo’s national holiday stirred a lot of reaction on Instagram.
-The snapshot garnered a little shy of 100,000 in just two hours of having been posted.
+The snapshot garnered a little shy of 100,000 likes in just two hours of having been posted.
 In addition, nearly 1,000 of her Instagram followers commented on the photo, piling on praises for the artist.

 “Queen, I’m so proud of you,” wrote one of her fans.
 The message included a string of heart emojis and continued with, “I love you, you are the best idol and such a loving person.”